chromium/chromium/content/public/README.md

   higher level.
 - We avoid single-method delegate interfaces, and in those case we use callbacks.
-- Don't add the `const` identifier to interfaces.
-For interfaces implemented by the embedder, we can't make assumptions about what the embedder needs to implement it.
-For interfaces implemented by content, the implementation details doesn't have to be exposed.
+- The `const` identifier can be added to simple getter APIs implemented by content.
+Don't add `const` to interfaces implemented by the embedder, where we can't make assumptions about what the embedder needs to implement it.
 - Observer interfaces (i.e. `WebContentsObserver`, `RenderFrameObserver`,
   `RenderViewObserver`) should only have void methods.
 This is because otherwise the order that observers are registered would matter, and we don't want that.